Pilatus Aircraft: 2010–2019

-At the end of 2019, Pilatus recorded revenues of Swfr1.2 billion, which was principally generated via the delivery of 134 aircraft: 40 PC-24s, 83 PC-12NGs, and 11 PC-21s.
+At the end of 2019, Pilatus recorded revenues of Sfr1.2 billion, which was principally generated via the delivery of 134 aircraft: 40 PC-24s, 83 PC-12NGs, and 11 PC-21s.
 This compared with revenues of SFr1.1 billion in 2018 on deliveries of 128 aircraft: 18 PC-24s, 80 PC-12NGs, 27 PC-21s and three PC-6s.
 As of May 2020,the company's backlog stood at $2.1 billion.

+2025

+In early August 2025, with the 39% tariffs in the second Trump administration on Swiss products, Pilatus could not compensate for the competitive disadvantage and announced it would stop all exports to the United States.

 Aircraft

 Locations

 Pilatus Aircraft has its headquarters, along with a production plant, on the Buochs Airport in the Swiss canton of Nidwalden.
 The headquarters and plant are in the municipality of Stans.

 The company's wartime founding called for a location far from Switzerland's borders and right up against a ridge of Mount Pilatus.
 Original plans actually called for the factory to be built inside the mountain.

 Besides its day-to-day role as an aircraft factory, the Stans plant is perhaps best known for its use as a location for the film Goldfinger, particularly the exterior shots in which James Bond crashes his DB5 and is captured.

 Besides its Stans plant, the Pilatus Group has operations in Adelaide, South Australia and in Broomfield, Colorado.